 Welcome to the Ginever Entertainment website

-We strive to be an ethically and morally responsible organization, placing the highest standards on game design to ensure that our products do not suffer from modern trends such as 'pay-to-win' money grabs that damage the ethics of the game industry.
+We strive to place the highest standards on game design to ensure that our products do not suffer from modern trends such as 'pay-to-win' money grabs that damage the ethics of the game industry.
 We also try to support the modding community behind our games by granting fair and equal modding rights to all players, something which stems from our long history as a non-profit games modding group.

 Ginever has a long history in the video game modding scene, as well as in indie games development and public game server hosting.